The Crucifixion of the King of Glory is the perfect read for Holy Week.

 - How many of us missed the earthquake recounted as His death?

-- The Jewish High Priest decreed Jesus’ crucifixion with the statement: “It is better for you that one man dies for the people than that the whole nation perish.”
+- The Jewish High Priest decreed Jesus’ crucifixion with the statement.
+“It is better for you that one man dies for the people than that the whole nation perish.”

-How many of us recall Jesus raised Lazarus from the dead the day before Palm Sunday?
+How many of us recall that Jesus raised Lazarus from the dead the day before Palm Sunday?
 Was it significant?

 Oh, yes.
 (Page 35)